Son of Perdition: The Magic and Hubris of Simon Magus

 The appearance of Simon Magus in the New Testament is colourful but brief, and more questions are raised than answered.

 Researchers are compelled to look at the apocryphal legends and writings of the early Christian apologists to discern what they can about Simon.
-Many of the legends regarding his magic and conduct are fantastical, others less so.
-Yet theologians and writers on religion alike tend to disparage these accounts, and write off Simon as a type, a legendary figure of anti-pagan polemic.
-Sometimes, the boot has been put on the other foot, and Simon is identified with St. Paul, as a Gnostic Apostle.
-What is the truth, and what were Simon's magical operations actually like?
+Many legends regarding his magic and conduct are fantastical, others less so.
+Yet theologians and writers on religion alike tend to disparage these accounts and write off Simon as a type, a legendary figure of anti-pagan polemic.
+Sometimes, the boot has been put on the other foot, and Simon is identified with St. Paul as a Gnostic Apostle.
+What is the truth, and what were Simon's magical operations like?

-My approach to this question has been to set aside the polemical argument and to treat Simon's magic seriously.
-If, for the sake of argument, we treat the apocryphal and apologetic material as containing (at least ‘some') authentic historical fact (even if fragmentary), then we may begin an attempt to reconstruct his life and possible beliefs.
-This is all set in the context of Simon's battle with Peter as it moves from Samaria to Rome, and a study of both men is required to make sense of what Christians and Jews alike regarded as legitimate or illegitimate magic.
+The author's approach to this question has been setting aside the contentious argument and seriously treating Simon's magic.
+If, for the sake of argument, we treat the apocryphal and apologetic material as containing (at least ‘some') authentic historical fact (even if incomplete), then we may begin an attempt to reconstruct his life and possible beliefs.
+This is all set in the context of Simon's battle with Peter as it moves from Samaria to Rome, and a study of both men is required to make sense of what Christians and Jews regarded as legitimate or illegitimate magic.
 Thus, did the Apostles practise magic?
 Does the Church still do so?
 What differentiates miracles from magic?

-There are no hard and fast or definitive answers as the primary sources are too few, but with careful analysis we can reconstruct the most likely scenario.
-I have chosen illustrations from both the early Church period and later middle ages, since the manuscript discusses the possible connection of ancient Jewish magic with the medieval grimoires.
+There are no hard and fast or definitive answers as the primary sources are too few, but with careful analysis, we can reconstruct the most likely scenario.
+I have chosen illustrations from both the early Church period and the later Middle Ages since the manuscript discusses the possible connection of ancient Jewish magic with the medieval grimoires.

 "Considered Review"